-- 1 He speaks French and Spanish fluently. - 2 I hardly ever use public transport. - 3 I thought I'd lost my phone, but fortunately it was in my bag. - 4 It's extremely important that you arrive on time. - 5 As soon as I know, I'll tell you straightaway. - d (2)13)) Tell Sts to go to Grammar Bank 3B on p.137.
+- 1 He speaks Chinese and Spanish fluently. - 2 I hardly ever use public transportation. - 3 I thought I'd lost my phone, but fortunately it was in my bag. - 4 It's extremely important that you arrive on time. - 5 As soon as I know, I'll tell you right away. - d 2 13)) Tell Sts to go to Grammar Bank 3B on page 137.
 Focus on the example sentences and play the audio for Sts to listen to the sentence rhythm.
-You could also get Sts to repeat the sentences to practise getting the rhythm right.
+You could also get Sts to repeat the sentences to practice getting the rhythm right.
 Then go through the rules with the class.